Contact Us

 WHAT HAPPENS IF I AM UNABLE TO FINISH THE TREK?

-ARE WE GOING TO BE DROPPED OFF AT OUR HOTEL AFTER THE LARES TREK ?
+ARE WE GOING TO BE DROPPED OFF AT OUR HOTEL AFTER THE LARES TREK?

 ARE WE SUSTAINABLE?

-WHAT YOU HAVE TO TAKE WITH YOU FOR THE LARES TREK & SHORT INCA TRAIL TO MACHU PICCHU?
+WHAT DO YOU HAVE TO TAKE WITH YOU FOR THE LARES TREK & SHORT INCA TRAIL TO MACHU PICCHU?

-• Original passport (it has to be the same as the one you have used for booking your trek)
+• Original passport (it has to be the same as the one you used for booking your trek)

 • Valid university card (if you booked as a student)